-[Glad you visited us to find out the story on this well known quote - I hope you'll browse our other entries and subscribe. i thin you will find lots of things you like]
+[We are glad you visited us to find out the story on this well known quote.
+The Josephson Institute is a nonprofit organization devoted to increasing the ethical quality of individual and personal decision making.
+I hope you'll browse our other entries and subscribe to our What Will Matter blog at www.whatwillmatter.com (it's free) and/or our What Will Matter Facebook https://www.facebook.com/WhatWillMatter?ref=hl.
+I think you will find lots of things you like.]

 Note: This utterance is often incorrectly attributed to Dr. Seuss.

 The quote said to be from Dr. Seuss is actually widely circulated misattribution.
 “Those who mind don’t matter, and those who matter don’t mind” actually came from FDR presidential advisor Bernard Baruch, about his dinner party seating arrangements.

 Bernard Mannes Baruch (19 August 1870 – 20 June 1965) was an American financier, stock market speculator, statesman, and presidential advisor.
 After his success in business, he devoted his time toward advising Democratic presidents Woodrow Wilson and Franklin D. Roosevelt on economic matters.